mikopeck/ArmyClash/README.md

 Game showing use of SkyGameSDK.

-[Play the game](https://0002rcfeelanvg7gl67ine4vn2fo9cumi8flb1ouppsanq69ktr0ms0.siasky.net/) (latest version)
+[Play the game](https://0002rcfeelanvg7gl67ine4vn2fo9cumi8flb1ouppsanq69ktr0ms0.siasky.net/) (latest version) Copy the url and send to a friend to battle :)

 SkyGameSDK: https://github.com/figurestudios/SkyGameSDK

 # Setup
-- Download the project data [here](https://siasky.net/CAB3lqjME_59Lx8PfhV3hU4QMZAGA3UNy1FFhzTODEcryA) and unzip it.
+- Download the project data [here](https://siasky.net/CACVYjn9O3FclEcMnlLozdbhl3umCIqSGp17cXAokysAww) and unzip it.
 - Open the project in unity, make sure platform is set to WebGL.
 - Build and Run the project into the folder SkyGameSDK Example\build.
 - Lastly replace the generated index.html file in SkyGameSDK Example\build by the one located in the SkyGameSDK Example folder.